tranek/GASDocumentation/README.md

 <a name="troubleshooting-duplicatingblueprintactors"></a>
 ### 9.4 Duplicating Blueprint Actors is setting AttributeSets to nullptr
 There is a [bug in Unreal Engine](https://issues.unrealengine.com/issue/UE-81109) that will set `AttributeSet` pointers on your classes to nullptr for Blueprint Actor classes that are duplicated from existing Blueprint Actor classes.
-There are a few workarounds for this.
+There are a few workarounds for this:

+<a name="troubleshooting-duplicatingblueprintactors-no-constructor"></a>
+#### 9.4.1 Not creating `AttributeSet` in the constructor
 I've had success not creating bespoke `AttributeSet` pointers on my classes (no pointer in the .h, not calling `CreateDefaultSubobject` in the constructor) and instead just directly adding `AttributeSets` to the `ASC` in `PostInitializeComponents()` (not shown in the Sample Project).
 The replicated `AttributeSets` will still live in the `ASC's` `SpawnedAttributes` array.
 It would look something like this:

 ```c++
 void AGDPlayerState::PostInitializeComponents()